NHS Business Services Authority: Operations

-The NHSBSA manages over £35 billion of spend annually.
-This includes prescription and dental payments, and other transactions such as applications for medical exemption certificates and NHS Learning Support Fund submissions for student nurses.

 The NHSBSA took over responsibility for checking prescriptions that had been dispensed free of charge to patients who claimed to be exempt from paying prescription charges in September 2014.
 To claim free prescriptions on medical grounds, patients are required to hold a valid medical exemption certificate, even if they have a life-long medical condition.

 NHS Help With Health Costs provides free or reduced cost prescriptions through the NHS Low Income Scheme, medical exemption certificates, maternity exemption certificates, NHS Tax Credit Exemption Certificates and prescription prepayment certificates.

 Student Services administers the NHS Bursary and Social Work Bursary schemes, including the NHS Learning Support Fund (LSF) on behalf of the Department of Health and Social Care.
 NHS Bursaries process applications for annual payments from the NHS to help students studying medicine, dentistry, nursing or healthcare courses in England.
 The Council of Deans of Health and Universities UK issued a joint statement on 30 June 2015 asking for an 'urgent' overhaul of student funding.
 Social Work Bursaries process applications for tri-annual payments to help students studying social work.

 NHS Dental Services administers payments to dentists in England and Wales, and offers advice and information for dentists, commissioners and patients.

 Dental, as well as Prescription, Provider Assurance services deliver performance and contract management activities.

 NHSBSA administers the NHS Pension Scheme in England and Wales, offering services for members, employers and surviving spouses, partners or dependants.

 Scanning services digitise medical records from across the NHS.

 NHSBSA also took on NHS Jobs, the official online recruitment service for the NHS in England and Wales on 1 April 2018.

 NHSBSA manages the Electronic Staff Record (ESR), the essential workforce management solution for the NHS in England and Wales, supporting the delivery of national workforce policy and strategy.

-NHSBSA’s Overseas Healthcare Services manages the European Health Insurance Card (EHIC).
+NHSBSA's Overseas Healthcare Services manages the European Health Insurance Card (EHIC).

 NHS Prescription Services is the largest organisational component of the NHS Business Services Authority.
 Its primary function is to determine the reimbursement and remuneration due when prescriptions are dispensed outside hospitals anywhere in England.
 Detailed information, collected when prescriptions are processed for payment, is then made available to organisations within the NHS, to support management, planning and governance activities.
 NHS Prescription Services has previously been known as the Prescription Pricing Authority, and as the Prescription Pricing Division.